SueGreen/smartCheckout/README.md

 # Smart Checkout API

-API for detection model that recognizes products on the picture
+API for detection model that recognizes products in the picture

 ## Launching